-Factors such as grade point average, faculty evaluation, and space availability are considered in readmission decisions by the APR Committee.
-Requests for readmission will be reviewed on an individual basis.
+Factors such as grade point average, faculty evaluation, and space availability are considered in readmission decisions by

 Students must apply for readmission at such time that granting of readmission will occur to allow for classes to be resumed within one calendar year.
-The faculty reserves the right to require any student offered readmission to repeat courses or portions of courses in cases where a significant time has elapsed and skills/knowledge must be refreshed.
+The faculty reserves the right to require any student offered readmission to repeat courses or portions of courses in cases where a significant time has elapsed, and skills/knowledge must be refreshed.

-The APR Committee will make readmission recommendations to the Associate Dean of the School of Nursing at each learning site for final approval.
+The APR Committee will make readmission recommendations to the Associate Dean of the School of Nursing at the associated learning site for final approval.
 The Associate Dean may accept or reject the recommendation of the Committee.
-A denial of readmission may be appealed to the Dean, School of Nursing for review within 5 bussiness days of the notification.
-A continued denial of readmission may be appealed to the South College Academic and Conduct Appeals Committee within five business days of the notification.
+A denial of readmission may be appealed to the Dean of the School of Nursing for review within five business days of the notification.
+A continued denial of readmission may be appealed to the School of the South College Academic and Conduct Appeals Committee within five business days of the notification.
 Appeals outside of this timeframe will not be considered.